s-pardox/Bio-AI-project/README.md

 The aim of this project was to apply evolutionary algorithms (EAs) to AutoGL: a class of nature-inspired population-based stochastic search algorithms applied to AutoGL (i.e. Auto Graph Learning), an automatic machine learning (AutoML) toolkit specified for graph datasets and tasks.

-EAs are so diverse, as well as their parametrization that could be summarized in the well known exploration-exploitation trade-off, that researchers may find it difficult to choose which algorithm and parameters should be used.
+EAs are so diverse, as well as their parametrization (that can be summarized in the well known exploration-exploitation trade-off), that researchers may find it difficult to choose which algorithm and parameters should be used.

 In addition to technically converging two Python packages (Inspyred and AutoGL), we also pre-parameterized various execution regimes, so that it was possible to compare different algorithms characterized by a higher/lower exploration/exploitation attitude.